Search

 Draw them out by hand and plan the journey you’re going to follow.

-Two: Assign And Place Your Associations
+Two: Assign And Place Your Preamble Associations with Mnemonic Examples Like These

 One of the trickiest aspects for people new to using mnemonic strategies is assigning associations.